Analyzing the scale of Trump’s federal layoffs in his first 100 days

 (CNN) — Nearly 100 days.
 Wide-ranging and chaotic firings across at least 30 agencies.

-At least 121,000 federal workers have been fired or laid off in the three months since President Donald Trump’s second term began, according to a CNN analysis of official statements, internal memos from government officials and news reports.
+At least 121,000 federal workers have been laid off or targeted for layoffs in the three months since President Donald Trump’s second term began, according to a CNN analysis of official statements, internal memos from government officials and news reports.
 It’s a vast number that doesn’t count those placed on administrative leave or who took voluntary buyouts.

 The fallout of the sweeping layoffs has already had a ripple effect across the country and raised questions about the government’s capacity to meet public needs when it comes to education, healthcare, transportation and public safety, experts told CNN.
 The threats to essential services that Americans depend on have sparked concerns about the future, with a recent CNN poll showing more than half of US adults expect cuts to federal programs to hurt their families and the economy.